-Skåne is a province in the south of Sweden and Malmö is its the biggest city.
-The area is, among other things, known for its vast fields, forests, castles, churches and its famous Öresund bridge connecting Malmö and Copenhagen.
-Skåne is my favourite Swedish province and it’s also a place where we will settle down in the future (we currently live 3 hours north in Gothenburg).
+Skåne is a province in the south of Sweden and Malmö is the biggest city.
+The area is, among other things, known for its vast fields, forests, castles, churches, and its famous Öresund bridge connecting Malmö and Copenhagen.
+Skåne is my favorite Swedish province and it’s also a place where we will settle down in the future (we currently live 3 hours north in Gothenburg).

 Skåne Rapeseed Fields – When to Visit